Sunday, April 18, 2010

 Tuesday, December 2, 2008

 I had one of the great music-listening events of my life this past weekend.
 Through machinations i will not bore you with, I got to listen to digital versions of the 2-inch, 24-track analog final versions of Queen's "Bohemian Rhapsody" and the 8-track version of Marvin Gaye's "Heard It Through the Grapevine" on a 24 track machine, meaning we could isolate parts and mix-and-match tracks and have a grand old time.
-Both songs were firmly on my love-them-but-never-need-to-hear-them-again list; now they're refreshed.
+Both songs were firmly on my love-them-but-never-need-to-hear-them-ag

 The "Bohemian Rhapsody" first -- the piano, which is essentially the basis for the whole song, is horribly out of tune, which you hear clearly when you isolate just the piano and voice.
 The tape is CRAMMED with stuff -- each track is bursting at the seams.
 If there were a few measures where a certain instrument wasn't playing, then use that space for some vocals or a snare hit or something.
 Oh, and Freddie Mercury just kicks ass.